hasibzunair/simsyn/README.md

     </em>
 </p>

-### How does it works?
+### How does it work?

 Given an input image, a `text` is generated which describes the image via Image Captioning.
-Next, this `text` is used as a prompt to synthesize `images` via Text-To-Image Generation.
+Next, this `text` is used as a prompt to synthesize new `images` (hopefully similar to the input!) via Text-To-Image Generation.

 ### Todos
 * Prompt blending